kalviumcommunity/S86_EPIC_SNAP_SH0WDOWN/Readme.md

 - Committed and pushed the changes to GitHub.
 - Created a Pull Request (PR) and requested an AI review using @CodiumAI-Agent /review.
 - Reviewed feedback and merged the PR into the main branch.
+- # Bruno API Testing Requests:

+This Assignment includes API requests generated and exported from Bruno, organized in a folder called docs.bruno.
+The requests can be used for testing APIs or further integration in the project.

+- Bruno: Used to generate and export API requests.
+-